Godless arrogance

 It may not have turned out the way I planned when I was 12, but at least I got this part right!

 Once again, Bjørn Stærk has an astounding little entry in his blog.
 When thinking of this man, to my mind comes the expression from the Book of Daniel, chapter 5, verse 11: “…illumination, insight and wisdom like the wisdom of the gods were found in him.”
 (In all fairness, the wisdom of the gods at that time was perhaps less impressive than we might wish for in a god today.)
 There is, to once again reference the book of Daniel, “a high spirit in him”.
-This despite the fact that he is not religious in the traditional sense.
+This is even though he is not religious in the traditional sense.
 I am not sure if I have any part in that lack of religion: We have had communication since many years ago, and he may be one of those who picked up my habit of meditation, which is more transformative than I knew at that time.

 Be that as it may, you should make a habit of keeping track of this man.
 Even when I am gone, he is likely to continue to illuminate the world, for he is many years my junior, and yet in some ways ahead of me.